evykassirer/playing-the-internship-game/docs/4-At-The-Internship/asking_questions.md

 - **Could you have used standard debugging/code searching tricks to figure it out?** If you don't know these yet, then ask someone to help you.
 But notice what stategies they use to figure it out.
 Next time you have a problem, those same strategies might help.
 - **How long will it take for them to answer your question?** This is often unknown.
 But try to think of how much questions will bother other ppl vs benefit you.
 Some quick questions are a small amount of time on their part and a huge benefit to your comfort and ability.

+### When to ask?

+Sometimes, engineers need concentration and are in the middle of working.
+Wearing headphones can be a signal of that, but lots of people just like to listen to music and are fine being tapped on the shoulder, it varies by individual.
+Generally, technical questions that are essential for you to do your job are appropriate to ask at any time unless the engineer is really busy.
+Sending an email or instant message is often the way to go since it allows people to finish what they're in the middle of before answering your question.

+Rudi: Lunch time tends to be a great time to ask more general questions, since people aren't focused on their work.
+It's a great way to get to know people, to hear their personal stories, to learn tidbits about the company, etc. There's a networking benefit to it, and a personal growth benefit to it from getting to know your coworkers better.
+Not every single lunch will yield something interesting, and you might not always feel like mingling - sometimes I don't feel like chatting.
+However, consider giving it a try, especially at the beginning of the internship.
+During my first internship, it didn't occur to me to make an effort, and I definitely missed out on a lot.

 ### At what point of trying to find the answer should you ask?